 - To make these gluten-free, use buckwheat flour.

 - To make these dairy-free, use nondairy milk.

-- Find my Vegan Banana Muffins here for another alternative.
-Find my Sugar-Free Banana Muffins here for another!
+- Find my Vegan Banana Muffins here or my Sugar-Free Banana Muffins here egg-free banana muffins.

 - Store in an airtight container in the fridge for up to 5 days.